Nandikeshwari temple

-Nandikeshwari Temple, also known as Nandikeshwari Tala, is located in Sainthia City of West Bengal.
-This temple is part of the famous Shakta pithas in Indian Subcontinent.
+Nandikeshwari temple, also known as Nandikeshwari Tala, is located in Sainthia City of West Bengal.
+The temple is part of the famous Shakta pithas in Indian Subcontinent.

 Name

 The name of Goddess is derived from 'Nandi', the mascot and follower of Shiva, and 'Ishwari' (Goddess), meaning ‘one who is worshiped by Nandi, the divine bull.

 History

-The history of the Nandikeshwari Temple is linked with the event of Sati's self-sacrifice at the Yajna Sabha of her father Daksha, because Daksha insulted Sati and her husband, Shiva.
-It is believed that the necklace of Sati's corpse fell here to form the Shakta pitha when the Sudarshan Chakra of Lord Vishnu mutilated the corpse of Sati from the arms of Lord Shiva to reduce his rage.
+The history of the Nandikeshwari temple is linked with the event of Sati's self-sacrifice at the Yajna Sabha of her father Daksha, because Daksha insulted Sati and her husband, Shiva.
+It is believed that the Collarbone of Sati's corpse fell here to form the Shakta pitha when the Sudarshan Chakra of Lord Vishnu mutilated the corpse of Sati from the arms of Lord Shiva to reduce his rage.